 Barbara eventually sought to shed her image as one of the screen’s leading temptresses.
 Yet, despite having won acclaim for the sympathetic, “human” characters she played in several films, she was continually steered into what she came to regard as non-dimensional vamp roles.
 Such roles had cinched her stardom, but ultimately destroyed her career as the public tired of vamps.
 Plagued by weakening health, Barbara determined to prove herself and resurrect her career.
 “I’m down, but not licked,” she contended just before her final film went into production.
 “The pageant they put me into almost snuffed me out, but I’m fighting for a chance to forget those idiotic pearl headdresses and feather fans…I hold the opinion that [acting] is something an actress should do.”
 (Film poster for The Girl from Montmartre, released the day after Barbara’s death in 1926.)

-Throughout the trials and heartbreak that often characterized her life, Barbara’s underlying spirit shone through at various times.
+Throughout the trials and heartbreak that often characterized her life, Barbara’s underlying spirit often shone through.
 “I would not change my life,” she averred, adding that her experiences had made her who she is.
 (Photograph by Witzel.)

 Happy Birthday, Barbara!